 Restaurant Review: Tom’s Bedroom

 For a place with such a louche hipster moniker as Tom’s Bedroom, I expected more.
 The ambience, for starters, is certainly not becoming of a fine-dining establishment.
 Yes, it is early.
 Yes, it is a Saturday.
-But nonetheless, if you are expected to eat, you want it to appear that someone somewhere has made an effort to make the environment in some way suitable for that purpose.
+But nonetheless, if you are expected to eat, you want it to appear that someone somewhere has made a semblance of effort to make the environment in some way suitable for that purpose.
 There is not even a demented chimp wiping cutlery clean between his hairy arse-cheeks – trust me, I did check.
 This has not happened.
 There is no chimp.
 Nor a table, nor chairs for that matter.

 There are no other diners and, to be honest, it is easy to understand why.
 It stinks of farts, stale alcohol and cigarettes.
-A window is open but it only serves to whip up the unpleasant aromas into a hurricane Sandy of olfactory misery.
+A window is open but it only serves to whip up the unpleasant aromas into a hurricane of olfactory misery.
 The conditions are a little cramped and the absence of any light, natural or otherwise, heightens not the senses but my suspicion.
 But enough about ambience.
-I am here to eat after all, God help me.
+I am here to eat after all, God help me!

 The food takes a long time to come.
 I ordered the full-English fry-up, and judging by the elapsed minutes, it should be spectacular.
 When it finally makes its way across the room, it is accompanied by such an anxious display of balance that I start to feel ill.
 Never before have I seen an adult human look more like they are learning to walk for the first time.
 It is a miracle that the food arrives, being rocked as it has been like a schooner in a force ten gale.